-Provide direction for caseworkers in filing a dependency petition when it is clear that court intervention is necessary to prevent harm to a child's health, welfare, or safety.
+Provide direction for Department of Children, Youth, and Families (DCYF) child welfare caseworkers in filing a dependency petition when it is clear that court intervention is necessary to prevent harm to a child's health, welfare, or safety.

-This policy applies to Division of Children and Family Services (DCFS) caseworkers.
+This policy applies to child welfare caseworkers.